Getting vaccinated is more important than ever

-Alpine Shire Council is closely monitoring the situation and working with the Victorian Department of Health and Human Services (DHHS).
+Alpine Shire Council is closely monitoring the situation and working with the Victorian Department of Health.

-For up-to-date information, please refer to the Department of Health and Human Services.
+For up-to-date information, please refer to the Department of Health.

 Coronavirus hotline 1800 675 398